Hereford Cathedral: 14th to 16th century: completion of the fabric

-16th to 18th century
+17th to 18th century

 In the war between King and Parliament (the English Civil War) the city of Hereford fell into the hands first of one party, then of the other.
 Once it endured a siege, and when it was taken the conquerors ran riot in the cathedral and, in their fury, caused great damage which could never be repaired.
 In the early years of the 18th century, Philip Bisse (bishop, 1712–21), devised a scheme to support the central tower.
 He also had installed a large altarpiece and an oak screen, and instead of restoring the Chapter House he allowed its stones to be utilised for alterations to the Bishop's Palace.

 It was during this period that his brother, Thomas Bisse, was the chancellor of the cathedral.
 In 1724 Thomas Bisse organised a "Music Meeting" which subsequently became, with the cathedrals at Worcester and Gloucester, the Three Choirs Festival.

 1786: Fall of the western tower

 On Easter Monday, 1786, the greatest disaster in the history of the cathedral took place.
-The west tower fell, creating a ruin of the whole of the west front and at least one part of the nave.
+The west tower fell, creating a ruin of the whole of the west front and at least one bay of the nave.
 The tower, which, unlike the west tower of Ely, was in the west bay of the nave, had a general resemblance to the central tower; both were profusely covered with ball-flower ornaments, and both terminated in leaden spires.
 James Wyatt was called in to repair the damage.
 As he did at Durham, instead of just repairing, he made alterations which were (and are) not universally popular.